Dear Bluefield University Community –

 As we stand in solidarity to eliminate racial disparities, we pray for and encourage peaceful, non-violent protests.
 In the words of Atlanta Mayor Keisha Lance Bottoms, “We as a people are strongest when we use our voices to heal…instead of using our hands to tear it down.”
 Let us be continually mindful of God’s greatest commandment; to love God and love one another.
 Let us all heed the command in Micah 6:8 to “do justice, love mercy, and walk humbly with our God.”
 Let us work together as a community to transform our world.

-The College Leadership Team
+The University Leadership Team

 Dr. David W. Olive, President